verrazzano/docs/content/en/docs/setup/upgrade/prepare.md

 need to be restarted.
 This is done so that the new version of the proxy sidecar can be injected into the pods.
 All Verrazzano system pods containing Istio proxy sidecars will be restarted.
 Additionally, OAM application workloads with old versions of the Istio proxy sidecar will be restarted as well.
-Verrazzano will perform a rolling restart of all OAM workloads except WebLogic workloads with an Istio proxy sidecar that is out of date by two minor version or more.
-For these workloads, Verrazzano will stop the WebLogic Domain prior to upgrade and restart it once the upgrade has been completed.
+Verrazzano will perform a rolling restart of all OAM workloads, except WebLogic workloads with an Istio proxy sidecar that is out of date by two minor versions or more.
+For these workloads, Verrazzano will stop the WebLogic domain prior to upgrade and restart it after the upgrade has been completed.
 This may result in downtime during upgrade for these WebLogic workloads.
 There is no user involvement related to restarting OAM applications; it is done automatically during upgrade.